 Data from all sites had a 100% recovery rate.
 The ACT performance evaluation was designed to represent a wide range of aquatic applications, and therefore, some instruments were deployed in environments subject to severe fouling.
 Our users have long recognized that some environments will require more frequent maintenance than the ACT test protocols allowed.
-The proper use (2-3 week change depending on the severity of biofouling) of copper anti-fouling screens, designed by Turner Designs, will reduce biofouling on the optics.
+When operated as intended users will obtain accurate and precise data.
 Complete pre and post data was not always available for all sites, due to the ACT datalogger malfunction, so it is difficult to accurately assess instrument drift.
-Data for Moss Landing, California (Table 6) and the Chesapeake, Maryland (Table 2) sites showed an instrument drift of 4 -17% over a four week deployment.
+Data for the Maine (Table 5) and Moss Landing (Table 6) sites showed an instrument drift of 5-12% over a four week deployment.

-Profiling: The profiling results showed excellent agreement between SCUFA in vivo chlorophyll a fluorescence and HPLC chlorophyll a processed samples.
+Profiling: The profiling results showed excellent agreement between Cyclops in vivo chlorophyll a fluorescence and HPLC chlorophyll a processed samples.

+A complete interpretation of the ACT Evaluation data can be found on the Turner Designs' website www.turnerdesigns.com.
 Please do not hesitate to contact Turner Designs with any additional questions.